afantasia-me/afantasia-me.github.io/_posts/2020-05-28-mors-et-tributa.md

 How I am meant to bring Fate back on track, I am unsure.

-Clearly it is something _The Highest Management_ has decided I must take a part in.
+Clearly it is something *The Upper Management* has decided I must take a part in.
 They are probably the ones who organised this setup.

 What for, I do not yet know.